Which Bible Version Is Best?

 Revised Standard Version of 1952.
 The language is very modern, but the style

 is more traditional than the NIV.
-The NRSV uses gender-inclusive language in
+The NRSV uses gender-neutral language in

 places where it would have been understood that way in the original